Holme Pierrepont

 Holme Pierrepont is a hamlet and civil parish located 5 mi south-east of the city of Nottingham in Nottinghamshire, England.
 It is in the Gamston ward of the Rushcliffe local authority in the East Midlands region.
-The population of the civil parish (including Bassingfield) as at the 2011 Census was 528.
+The population of the civil parish (which envelops Adbolton, Bassingfield and a fringe portion of Lady Bay) as at the 2011 census was 528, and this reported 568 residents at the 2021 census.

-The word "Holme" comes from the Old English and Old Norse words for a small island or low-lying land by a river.
-"Pierrepont" is French for "Stone Bridge" and is the surname of an Anglo-Norman family that once held the manor.
+The word Holme comes from the Old English and Old Norse words for a small island or low-lying land by a river.
+Pierrepont is northern French for "Stone Bridge" and is the surname of an Anglo-Norman family that once held the manor.
+Henry Perpount, of Holme by Nottingham, appears as a defendant in a Common Pleas record of 1433.

 National Water Sports Centre

 The National Water Sports Centre was purpose-built to facilitate the training of elite athletes and the holding of National and International competitions primarily in the disciplines of rowing and both white water and placid water kayaking/canoeing, although it is used to run many other activities.
 The Centre is set in 270 acre of country park and boasts a 2000 m Regatta Lake, White Water Slalom Course and Water Skiing Lagoon.

 The National Water Sports Centre is currently owned by Nottinghamshire County Council and leased to Sport England.
 As part of the re-profiling of National Centres, Sport England did not continue to fund the National Water Sports Centre after its management contract ended in 2009.